stephenbunch/programming-tutorial/README.md

 Let me highlight some interesting characteristics that are unique to code:

 * code is written in English, [generally](http://softwareengineering.stackexchange.com/questions/1483/do-people-in-non-english-speaking-countries-code-in-english)
-* code is often displayed with colors (called [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting))
+* code is often displayed with colors (called [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting)) to indicate special words or characters
 * code invents new words that don't exist in the English vocabulary (it's like making memes)
 * code is often [cryptic and ugly](https://blog.codinghorror.com/code-isnt-beautiful/)

 When you look at code, don't think of it as a series of computer commands.
 Think of it as a way to communicate a process for getting something done.
 Computers are all about getting things done, and writing code is how humans can tell computers what to do.

+People often talk about [programming languages](https://en.wikipedia.org/wiki/Programming_language).
+If you don't know what they are, don't worry.
+I'll touch on them later.
+For now, I just want to focus on the fundamentals of programming.

 #### Learning Verification
 1. Code is written in English.
 True or False?
-2.
+2. Writing code is like typing an equation into a calculator.
+True or False?
+3. Syntax highlighting is a way to make special words and characters stand out.
+It's similar to the way red and green colors are often used to indicate postive and negative numbers.
+True or False?
+4. Code can be difficult to read, but that's because some processes are difficult to communicate.
+True or False?
+5. Programmers often invent new words to describe new ways of doing things and use them in code.
+True or False?
+6. Humans can use code to tell computers to do things.
+True or False?

-Answers: T,
+Answers: T, F, T, T, T, T